Pakhanjur

 Pakhanjur, also known as Pakhanjore, is a town, nagar panchayat, and the headquarters of the eponymous tehsil in the Kanker District of Chhattisgarh State in India.
-According to the 2011 Census of India, it is the second largest town in the district by population, only second to the district headquarters Kanker.
-It is located 120 km south-west of Kanker and 47 km west of the block headquarters Koyalibeda.
+According to the 2011 Census of India, it is the second largest town in the district by population, only second to the district headquarters, Kanker.
+It is located 120 km southwest of Kanker and 47 km west of the block headquarters, Koyalibeda.

 Name

-The name of the town is written as "पखांजूर" in Devanagari script, however it is transliterated as Pakhanjur and Pakhanjore in English, the former notably supported by Indian Census sources and the latter by Dandakaranya Project report submitted to Rajya Sabha in August 1974.
+The name of the town is written as "पखांजूर" in Devanagari script.
+However, it is transliterated as Pakhanjur and Pakhanjore in English.
+The former notably supported by Indian Census sources, while the latter was utilised by the Dandakaranya Project report submitted to the Rajya Sabha in August 1974.

 History

-During the pre-independence era, the entire area covered by the Pakhanjur tehsil today along with the Bande and Koyalibeda tehsils and parts of Abujhmarh, formed the erstwhile Paralkot jagir.
+During the pre-independence era, the entire area covered by the Pakhanjur tehsil today, along with the Bande and Koyalibeda tehsils and parts of Abujhmarh, formed the erstwhile Paralkot jagir.
 In 1825, the region became the theatre of a tribal uprising led by Gaind Singh, a tribal leader and the zamindar of Paralkot, against the British Raj.
 Popularly known as the Paralkot Rebellion, the uprising saw the rebels fight against the exploitation and injustices meted out to the natives by the foreign powers.
 It ended with the capture and execution by hanging of the revered tribal leader on 20 January 1825.
 Subsequently, he came to be honoured as the first martyr of Chhattisgarh.

 In 1958, the Pakhanjur Colony that forms the heart of the town, was established along with the neighbouring settlements of Kapsi and Bande under the Dandakaranya Project.